 • Care costs today and in the future

-• Out-of-pocket expenses such as travel, medical appointments, further treatment
+• Out-of-pocket expenses such as travel, medical appointments, and further treatment

 Special Damages are for the financial effects of a loss of income when recovering from a workplace accident.
 For example, you can claim special damages if you cannot work for a while due to the torn knee ligaments from lifting boxes in the storeroom.